video-dev/hls.js/doc/API.md

 ### `hls.subtitleTrack`

-get/set : subtitle track id (returned by)
+get/set : subtitle track id (returned by).
+Returns -1 if no track is visible.
+Set to -1 to hide all subtitle tracks.

 ### `hls.subtitleDisplay`